 Linking Process

-Navigate to a service user's record in ACP
+Navigate to a service user's record in Access Care Planning.

 Prerequisites